astroumd/lmtoy/docs/cheatsheet.md

    work to be done here.
 Also to check if the new column VALID is 1, since 0s should not appear in this list.

+7. It's incredibly useful to use a VNC (peter uses x2go), since the window is persistent.
+In particular the sbatch_lmtoy2.sh and the archiving scripts block the terminal and can take time.